 The country of Puerto Rico?

-Less credentialed Americans can be cut some slack if they don’t know that Puerto Rico is not a country but a U.S. territory.
+Puerto Rico is not a country but a U.S. territory.
 With 3.4 million U.S. citizens living there, Puerto Rico is the most populated of the five U.S. territories, which also include Guam, American Samoa, the United States Virgin Islands and the Northern Mariana Islands.
-U.S. citizens residing in these territories cannot vote for President, have no U.S. Senate representation, and are represented by a single member in the House of Representatives with no formal voting power.
+U.S. citizens residing in these territories cannot vote for President, have no U.S. Senate representation, and are represented by a single member in the House of Representatives with no voting power.

 Puerto Rico is sometimes referred to as a possession of the United States.
 It is also called a colony.
-People frequently consider Puerto Rico to be a “Commonwealth,” implying that Puerto Rico has a special status, but this word has no practical meaning.
+People frequently call Puerto Rico a “Commonwealth,” implying that Puerto Rico has a special status, but this word has no practical meaning.
 Several U.S. states also call themselves “commonwealths.”

 Perhaps the confusion over Puerto Rico’s political status stems from the fact that Puerto Rico has sent athletes to the Olympics — sometimes playing for the U.S. and other times representing only Puerto Rico.
-Puerto Rico has also sent contestants to the Miss Universe pageant.
+Puerto Rico has also sent contestants to the Miss Universe pageant, and they have won five times so far.
 Yet special recognition by Olympic and pageant committees does not make Puerto Rico an independent country.
-The U.S. Justice Department has been clear on that point as recently as January when it argued before the Supreme Court that Puerto Rico is, indeed, a U.S. territory.